United Hospital Center Pharmacy Residency Program

 • Practice-Related Education/Training

-• Practice-Related Research
+• Practice-Related Quality Improvement/Research

-Required Rotational Experiences:
+Required Learning Experiences:

 • Antimicrobial Stewardship